fpen3/Java_Projects/README.md

 prepare future transfer students like myself.
 The classes were still taught very professionally and the fundamental and essential java skill sets and knowledge were presented in a way to students so that they could easily interpret and understand them.

+Each java project should be self explanatory, the file name and comments should explain the premis of every project file.